Giants head coach Brian Daboll during the first quarter against...

 The Giants saved all their fire and grit for the postgame Sunday evening, and Monday morning, coach Brian Daboll was reckoning with the aftermath of his players’ frustrations and his own performance.

-Monday, as the detritus settled on the team's sixth loss in a row, and their first in the post-Daniel Jones era, Daboll took responsibility for some of the Giants’ struggles but insisted that the locker room remains united.
+On Monday, as the dust settled on the sixth loss in a row for the Giants (2-9), and their first in the post-Daniel Jones era, Daboll took responsibility for some of the team's struggles but insisted that the locker room remains united.

 “These guys put a lot of work into this, as does everybody involved, and certainly not something that we wanted yesterday,” Daboll said.
 “We work hard every week to not have that happen, and that was a tough one.
 So, there's frustration that comes with it, understandable.
 And we communicate, I think we have good leadership in our locker room.
 I think we communicate on a daily basis.
 But certainly, a frustrating game, no question about it.”